Pandemic, loss unite 2 rural Missouri pastors around faith

 “I have to basically balance two different things,” the 41-year-old pastor said.
 “I have to preach the gospel.
 The church has to meet together.
 Businesses have to run.
 Without the poultry industry running, people don’t get paid, and people don’t eat.”

 “You have to have school, you have to have those things.
-And doing any of those things causes risk.
-And I know because I’ve lost people that’s close to me.”
+And doing any of those things causes risk.”

-Manning worked for two decades as a Walmart manager before he chose to follow his calling and became pastor of the church in 2018.

-He had lived in McDonald County for most of his life but knew little about Noel.
-Though the town near the Missouri-Arkansas-Oklahoma border is named for a founding family, many across the world send Christmas cards to the Noel Post Office so they can be stamped from “The Christmas City.”

 Speaking in his second-floor office after a day of back-to-back services, Manning said the church was still “affected by COVID, but ... the effect isn’t largely negative.”

 The pandemic, he said, also brought a revival of faith.
-He estimated that in the past three months, a record 50 people have been baptized in the church.
+He estimated that in the past three months, a record 50 people have been baptized in the five congregations that worship in his church.

-“The spiritual hunger of people is very different than what it was before,” he said.
-“This is an extraordinary revival because people have a passionate interest when times are tough to what is the important stuff in life, and they go back to their faith.”
+“The spiritual hunger of people is very different than what it was before,” said Manning.

-Melody Binejal, 27, a Hawaiian of Marshallese parents who moved to Noel this year, sat in one of the front pews, her hair still wet after being baptized.
+Melody Binejal, 27, a Hawaiian of Marshallese parents who moved to Noel this year, was baptized on a recent Sunday at the church.
 Her father-in-law died after contracting the virus.

 It’s a struggle, she said, but “it’s the perfect time to just give your life to Jesus, because you never know when or what time he’s going to arrive and just take everything away from us.”

 A 30-mile drive north from Noel is the town of Neosho, nicknamed the Flower Box City.
-Its population of 12,000 is far less diverse than Noel’s — roughly 85% white, with relatively few immigrants and no meat processing plants.
+Its population of 12,000 is far less diverse than Noel’s — roughly 85% white, with relatively few immigrants.

-Those differences have not spared Neosho, and its 20 churches, from heartbreak and disruption as the coronavirus arrived in force in June and continues to take a heavy toll.

 Back in March, the coronavirus seemed to pose no threat to southwest Missouri as its toll mounted overseas and in a few distant parts of the U.S.

-But even then, the outbreak caused the first of many disruptions for Calvary of Neosho.

-Late on March 9, Leake learned that the Southern Baptists’ International Mission Board had urged the denomination’s churches to cancel any foreign mission trips scheduled over the next six weeks.
+But late on March 9, a day before Calvary of Neosho was to send a mission trip to Mexico, Leake learned that the Southern Baptists’ International Mission Board had urged churches to cancel such trips.
+Calvary did so.

-The very next day, Leake and three members of his congregation had planned to depart on a mission trip to Mexico.
-But he heeded the IMB warning and called Ashley Jones, one of the would-be travelers who’d been making the arrangements.
-She scrambled to cancel their flights.

-The months that followed have been challenging for the congregation, as initial hopes that Neosho was spared gave way to realization that the pandemic was on its doorstep.

-“We’ve had a lot of ups and downs,” Jones said.
-“But we have a good core group of people who’ve been super faithful and know God is in control.
-A lot of us have grown in unity through this.”

-Leake held an in-person service the Sunday after the mission was canceled and then, following state and local restrictions, halted such services for seven weeks while resorting to online worship.
+Leake held an in-person service the next Sunday and then, following state and local restrictions, halted such services for seven weeks while resorting to online worship.

-At that time, with few COVID-19 cases in the area, some residents were furious at city officials who ordered restrictions.

-On May 10, as the restrictions on indoor gatherings eased, Leake resumed services at the church, but only after sending his congregation a detailed notice outlining new safety measures.

-When the church reopened, drawing a congregation about half the normal size, Neosho’s Newton County had recorded only 19 cases, but soon — like much of the Midwest — the county of 58,000 people was hit by a surge.
-By July 1, there had been 427 cases, and by late November about 3,000.
+When the church reopened, drawing a congregation about half the normal size, Neosho’s Newton County of 58,000 people had recorded only 19 cases.
+By July 1, there had been 427 cases; by late November, about 3,000.
 The county’s COVID-19 death toll stood at one in early June; it’s now approaching 40.

 Like other Neosho pastors, Leake has wrestled with whether Calvary should again halt in-person services.
-Instead, he’s encouraging congregation members to attend if they and their families are healthy, and stay away if they’re sick or at risk.
+Instead, he’s encouraging congregants to stay away if they’re sick or at risk.

 As of late November, no one in the congregation had died of COVID-19, Leake said, but several contracted the disease or had friends or relatives who died.

-Before the outbreak, Sunday attendance was averaging around 200.
-Only 98 people attended on May 10, Leake said, but recently attendance has been around 120 to 150.
-Revenue from weekly offerings has ranged from a below-average $3,000 one Sunday to an above-average $9,000 the next week.

-Throughout the pandemic, Leake has encouraged Calvary worshippers to wear masks at services, but has not mandated it.
+Throughout the pandemic, Leake has encouraged Calvary worshippers to wear masks, but has not mandated it.
 Scott Tucker, who works at a local golf course, is in the majority that does not.

 “I’m not going to live in fear,” he said.
 “Whatever happens here on this Earth isn’t going to affect my eternity. ...
 If I die from COVID, then I’m better off anyway, because I know where I’m going.”